adgh-dev/curs-devops/Week_13/Exercise/README.md

 ### Install Jenkins on ansible-controller VM

 #### Step 1.
 Update the System
-Since we have a fresh installation of Debian 11, we need to update the packages to its latest versions available:
+Since we have a fresh installation of Debian 11, we need to update the package repository to its latest versions available:
 ```
-sudo apt update -y && sudo apt upgrade -y
+sudo apt update -y
 ```

 #### Step 2.
 Install Java